On the complexity of binary polynomial optimization over acyclic hypergraphs: Hardness for -acyclic hypergraphs

-\begin{proof} In \cite{TreSorSudWil} the authors show that if there is an $r$-approximation algorithm for Max-Cut, for $r > \frac{16}{17}$, then P = NP.
-Next, assume P $\neq$ NP.
-For the sake of contradiction let us assume that there exists a $r$-approximation, with $r > \frac{16}{17}$, for the instances of \eqref{pb} that satisfy conditions \ref{ass: c1}, \ref{ass: c2}, \ref{ass: c3}, for some vector $w \in \Z^E_+$.
-Let this algorithm be denoted by $ALG'$.
-We claim that $ALG'$ is an $r$-approximation for Max-Cut.
-In fact, consider an instance $I$ of Max-Cut.
-Then, we can construct an instance $J$ of \eqref{pb} using Proposition~\ref{reduction}, and apply $ALG'$ to it, since $J$ satisfies conditions \ref{ass: c1}, \ref{ass: c2}, \ref{ass: c3} by construction.
-Thanks to condition \ref{ass: c4}, it follows that this procedure provides a $r$-approximation for Max-Cut, with $r > \frac{16}{17}$.
-However, this is a contradiction, given that we are assuming that P $\neq$ NP. \end{proof}

-We observe that the bound on $r$ can be further strengthened if we assume the validity of the Unique Games conjecture, first formulated in \cite{Kho02}.
-In fact, \cite{KhoKinMosODo} tells that it is NP-hard to approximate Max-Cut to within a factor greater than $\alpha_{\text{GW}} \approx 0.878$, granted that the conjectures P $\neq$ NP, Unique Games and the Majority is Stablest are true.
+We observe that the bound on $r$ can be further strengthened if we assume the validity of the Unique Games Conjecture, first formulated in \cite{Kho02}.
+In fact, Theorem~1 in \cite{KhoKinMosODo} states that it is NP-hard to approximate Max-Cut to within a factor greater than $\alpha_{\text{GW}} \approx 0.878$, granted that the Unique Games Conjecture and the Majority Is Stablest Conjecture are true.
 The constant $\alpha_{\text{GW}}$ was originally defined in \cite{GoeWil}, where the authors provide an $\alpha_{\text{GW}}$-approximation algorithm for Max-Cut.
-Lastly, we observe that the Majority is Stablest conjecture was proved to be correct in \cite{MosODoOle}, and therefore this stronger inapproximability result now only relies on the P $\neq$ NP and the Unique Games conjectures.
+Lastly, we observe that the Majority Is Stablest Conjecture was proved to be correct in \cite{MosODoOle}, and therefore this stronger inapproximability result now only relies on the Unique Games Conjecture.